Environmental science and climate change

 The research topics of biologists in this field are quite diverse, including

-• What influence does sound from vessels affect marine mammals?
+• What influence does sound from vessels have on marine mammals?
+(HSR)

 Research projects